niess/pumas-luajit/docs/docs/api/coordinates/Coordinates.md

 -- Get the angular coordinates of the simulation direction local frame = pumas.LocalFrame(position) local direction = pumas.HorizontalVector{frame = frame}:set(state.direction)

+-- Cast the direction to spherical coordinates in the simulation (ECEF) frame direction = pumas.SphericalVector(direction):transform(nil)
 ```

+!!! note
+    The `Coordinates.set` and `Coordinates.transform` methods return a reference
+    to `self` even though they operate in-place.
+This allows to chain them
+    conveniently.
+    {: .justify}

 ## See also